 Now, there are several ways you can do this.

 You can also place the bag in a bowl of cold water to quickly thaw.
-Follow up by placing the contents of the bag in a sieve over a bowl to collect the excess moisture.
+Follow up by placing the bag’s contents in a sieve over a bowl to collect the excess moisture.

-Fun Fact: One pound of harvested rhubarb equates to about three cups of chopped pieces, both raw and frozen.
-This same amount yields to about two cups when cooked.
+Fun Fact: One pound of harvested rhubarb equals about three cups of chopped pieces, both raw and frozen.
+This same amount yields about two cups when cooked.

 FAQ